Lyhengsun/demo-kuma-mesh/README.md

 ```
 You should see a list of meshes with one entry: ```default```.
 This confirms the configuration is successful.

-Set the default mesh to use MeshServices in Exclusive mode and use mTLS in Kuma Mesh:
+Set the default mesh to use MeshServices in Exclusive mode and have mTLS enabled in Kuma Mesh:
 ```shell
 kumactl apply -f mesh-config.yml
 ```